jxtSamFrimpong/jxtsaminfra-go-terraform/jxtsaminfra_ec2_change_instance_type/README.md

 To build and use this provider:

 1. Initialize the Go module:
-   go mod init terraform-provider-ec2-instance-type go mod tidy
+   go mod init terraform-provider-jxtsaminfra # not needed when project is cloned go mod tidy

 2. Build the provider:
-   go build -o terraform-provider-ec2-instance-type
+   go build -o terraform-provider-jxtsaminfra

 3. Install locally for Terraform to find:
    # Create the plugins directory
-   mkdir -p ~/.terraform.d/plugins/local/custom/ec2-instance-type/1.0.0/linux_amd64/
+   mkdir -p ~/.terraform.d/plugins/local/custom/jxtsaminfra/1.0.0/linux_amd64/

    # Copy the binary
-   cp terraform-provider-ec2-instance-type ~/.terraform.d/plugins/local/custom/ec2-instance-type/1.0.0/linux_amd64/
+   cp terraform-provider-jxtsaminfra ~/.terraform.d/plugins/local/custom/jxtsaminfra/1.0.0/linux_amd64/

 4. Create a terraform configuration file (main.tf):
 */